Milwaukee Astronomical Society

 If a solar system body only fulfills the first two criteria, it is considered a Dwarf Planet.
 Pluto satisfies the first two criteria, but fails number 3 because a planet cannot be part of an asteroid belt.

 A curious consequence of this definition makes the position of a solar system body extremely important.
-For example we think everyone would agree that Earth is a planet.
+For example I think everyone can agree that Earth is a planet.
 However, if Earth were at the distance of Pluto, it would not have cleared the Kuiper Belt so therefore would not be considered a planet.

 Other Dwarf Planets